RFC1920/CoffinLock/README.md

 ## Permissions

-- `cofflinlock.use` -- Allows player to placed a locked switch
+- `coffinlock.use` -- Allows player to placed a locked switch
-- `cofflinlock.admin` --- Placeholder for future use
+- `coffinlock.admin` --- Placeholder for future use

 ## Chat Commands